foxcpp/maddy/docs/faq.md

 ## How maddy IMAP server compares to WildDuck?

-Both are "more secure by defintion": root access is not required, implementation is in memory-safe language, etc.
+Both are "more secure by definition": root access is not required, implementation is in memory-safe language, etc.

 Both support message compression.